FredKSchott/snowpack/www/_template/guides/svelte.md

 The easiest way to start a new Snowpack project is with [Create Snowpack App](<https://www.snowpack.dev/#create-snowpack-app-(csa)>), a tool for creating a new project based on our example templates. `@snowpack/project-template-minimal` is a Create Snowpack App template for a simple, bare-bones Snowpack project setup that the rest of this guide builds on.

 To get started, open your terminal and head to a directory where you want to put your new project.
-Now run the following command in your terminal to create a new directory called `svelte-snowpack` with the minimal template automatically installed.
+Run the following command in your terminal to create a new directory called `svelte-snowpack` with the minimal template installed.

 ```bash
 npx create-snowpack-app svelte-snowpack --template @snowpack/app-template-minimal